We are committed to making our services inclusive and are working hard on a range of initiatives to open up rail travel to everyone.

 Train and station facilities

-Our Passenger Assist team can also advise you about the accessibility levels of our stations.
-They can arrange alternative transport if a station is not accessible to you.
-You can download the list of our station accessibility features as a PDF:
+Our Passenger Assist team can also advise you about the accessibility levels of our stations and can arrange alternative transport if a station is not accessible to you.
+You can also download a list of our station accessibility features and a step-free network map.

 Wheelchairs and scooters must be no bigger than 1200mm long by 700mm wide.
 Our ramps can carry a maximum weight of 300kg (the combined weight of the scooter/wheelchair and passenger).